-“THOSE WHO DO FAIL TO LEARN FROM HISTORY ARE DOOMED TO REPEAT IT”
+“THOSE WHO FAIL TO LEARN FROM HISTORY ARE DOOMED TO REPEAT IT”

-The following article’s purpose is not to glorify war but to remind of the tragedy behind it and to bring a tribute to those who died trying to fight off the forces that pulled our country into war and conflict.
+The following article is not meant to glorify war but to remind of its tragedy and to pay tribute to those who died trying to fight off the forces that pulled our country into conflict.

 Almost 100 million people were killed in the two world wars, making Europe the scene of some of the bloodiest conflicts in history, in which Romania payed its own bloody tribute.